 RTGS also settles, on a multilateral net basis, the interbank obligations arising in the following payment schemes:

 Payments under the Note Circulation Scheme (NCS) are also settled in RTGS.
-NCS allows its members (commercial banks, cash-in-transit companies and the Post Office) to hold notes in custody for the Bank within their network of cash centres.
+NCS allows its members (wholesale cash operators) to hold notes in custody for the Bank within their network of cash centres.

 As the final record of sterling interbank transfers, the resilience of the RTGS system is paramount.
 As such, it operates on fault-tolerant computer hardware which is replicated on a second site; and with the business operation also conducted on a split site basis.

 The Bank operates the RTGS system on a full cost recovery basis.
 There are separate tariffs, paid by the members, for each of the various payment systems settling across RTGS.
 For more details, see the Key Resources below.

 RTGS is the system which operates the Bank's Reserves Accounts.